 Mouth breathing changes the way the tongue works and where it rests in the mouth.

-Your tongue should naturally rest on the top of your mouth, however, when your mouth is open it rests on the bottom.
-This leads to underdeveloped oral musculature and can cause problems with speech, swallowing, breathing, and chewing.
+Your tongue should naturally rest in the top of your mouth, however, when your mouth is open it rests in the bottom.
+This leads to underdeveloped oral musculature, and can cause problems with speech, swallowing, breathing and chewing.
 When the tongue rests low in the mouth, it must push forward to swallow – this is called a tongue thrust.